rakesh-tv/AutomateFileUpload/README.md

 To execute - run from project directory "mvn clean test -

-Works in uploading .csv files with size less than 5MB
+Works in uploading .csv files with size less than 5MB and File Name Should Starts With ReturnLogisticsServiceability